grahambancroft/vanilla-brochure-theme/.github/ISSUE_TEMPLATE.md

 # 2. Pattern proposal/amendment

-If you would like to add a new pattern or change an existing pattern in Vanilla Framework, please use this template.
+If you would like to add a new pattern or change an existing pattern in Vanilla Brochure Theme, please use this template.

 Note: Remember that a pattern in Vanilla needs to be flexible enough that it can be used across a wide range of scenarios and shouldn't be constrained to a specific number of applications.